Use your skills and earn money with your work

 Hi, can the lasercut parts be combined with common hardware and materials, or does it need to be made entirely by lasercutting?

-andres cacho 7 months ago
+andres cacho over 12 years ago

 can i propose to print some parts of the toy?